pytest-dev/pytest-asyncio/README.rst

 Async fixtures need the event loop, and so must have the same or narrower scope than the ``event_loop`` fixture.

-*auto* and *legacy* mode automatically converts async fixtures declared with the standard ``@pytest.fixture`` decorator to *asyncio-driven* versions.
+*auto* mode automatically converts async fixtures declared with the standard ``@pytest.fixture`` decorator to *asyncio-driven* versions.